krisbaranski/priority_grid/README.md

 #### Video Demo:

+## Tech Stack

+#### Flask, Python, JavaScript, SQLite3, HTML, CSS, Bootstrap

 ## Introduction:

-#### Webapp made in Flask, Python, JavaScript, SQLite3, HTML, CSS, Bootstrap.

 Prioritizing methods utilizes the principles of importance and urgency to organize priorities and workload.
-Here are some different approaches:
+Here are examples of approach:

 - ABC analysis,
 - Pareto analysis,